-Complete 11, 17, 13 and Exhibit A and mail this page only with check made perable to This Associates.
-Giff to:
+Complete 11, 17, 13 and Exhibit A and mail this page only with check made perable to This Associates, G/7" to:

-P & S ASSOCIATES, General Factoriship t/o SULLIVAN & FOWELL 6558 N. Federal Hoy, Suite 210 Ft.
+P & S ASSOCIATES, General Factoriship t/o SULLIVAN & FOWELL 6558 N. Federal Hoy, Saile 210 Ft.
 Landerdale, FL 13305-1604

 Each party signifing below hereby represents and warrants that such party is sophisticated and openionoid in financial and business matters and, as a result, is in a position to evaluate and participate in the business and administration of the Participate in the business and administration of the Participate.
 Date Date 2) Please check one of the following distribution potions I riect to receive distributions on a quarterly basis in the amount of \$ I elect to have my quarterly distribution reinvested in the Partnership.
 2) Please check one of the following secretified investor choices: I am an accredited inventor as defined below.
 I and not an accredited, investee.
 The following would qualify as an "scare-liked investor." (i) A person with an individual net worth, or together with his or her spouse a combined as worth, in excess of \$1,000,000.
-Not worth means the cases of total assets at fair market value, including home, home furnishings and automobiles, over total liabilities. (ii) A person with an individual income (exclusive of any income attributable in his or he spouse) in excess of \$200,000 in each of the past two years, and that he or site reasonably expects to have an individual learner in excess of \$200,000 during this year.
-Individual Income means adjusted gree income, as reported for federal income tex purposes, less any income attributable to a spouse or to properly owned by a spouse, increased by the following amounts (but not including any amount attributable to a spouse or to properly owned by a spouse). (i) the amount of any tax-exempt instensions received under Section 103 of the United States Internal Revenue Code of 1966, as amended (the "Code"), (ii) the amount of all of the United States Internal Revenue Code of 1966, as amended (the "Code"), (iii) the amount of lesses claimed as a limited partner in a limited (iii) A person that together with his or her spoors, had a combined income in excess of \$300,000 in each of the past two years, and reasonably expects to have a combined income in excess of \$300,000 during this year.
+Not worth means the cases of total assets at fair market value, including home, home furnishings and automobiles, over total liabilities. (ii) A person with an individual income (exclusive of any income attributable in his or he apouse) in excess of \$200,000 in each of the past two years, and that he or site reasonably expects to have an individual knowne in excess of \$200,000 during this year.
+Individual knowne means adjusted growincome, as reported for federal income text purposes, less any knowne attributable to a spouse or to properly owned by a spouse, increased by the following amounts (but not including any amount informations to a spouse or to properly owned by a spouse). (i) the amount of any tax-except inferent income received under Section 103 of the United States furthers Revenue Code of 1966, as amended (the "Code"), (ii) the amount of knowned to the United States furthers Revenue Code of 1966, as amended (the "Code"), (iii) the amount of knowned to the United States furthers for a limited partner in a limited partner in a limited partner in a limited partner in a limited growthers are provided and (iv) any amount by which income from long-term capital gains has been reduced in univing at adjusted gross income pursuant in the provisions of Section 1202 of the Code. (iii) A person that together with his or her spoors, had a combined income in excess of \$300,000 in each of the past two years, and reasonably expects to have a combined income in excess of \$300,000 during this year.